 This is still my favourite pastime in summer (or winter for that matter).
 Mumbles is an intimate little seaside spot around 25 minutes drive from the centre of Swansea.
 Spend some time exploring the coastline, indulge in some delicious afternoon tea at The Front Room.

-It really is a special little place.
+It really is a special little place that I hope you’ll love.

 3.)
 Soak up the rays at Aberdyfi